hpaul360/natnet_bridge_ros2/README.md

     colcon build --symlink-install
     ```

 2. Edit the parameter file to set the correct IP and port for your OptiTrack Motive setup.
-File:
+Important parameter to edit is `server_address` File:
    `mocap_ros2/mocap_client/config/params.yaml`

     ```yaml